 PACEM’S place in the community safety net

-- PACEM served 216 adults who stayed with PACEM for one night or more
+- PACEM served 243 adults who each stayed at least one night

 - An average of 38 men and 12 women stayed each night